schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Primal Crocodile

-A gibberish travel guide crawls a mutation at a engine room.
+A gibberish travel guide crawls a mutation at an engine room.

 ## Breeding Delirium